swiftech/SWState/README.md

   public MyDatabaseStateProvider() {
       // do some necessary init
   }
-  ... // implement all methods for storing or retrieving state from database.
+  ... // implement all methods for storing or retrieving state from a database.
 }
 ```